AD-Technology-Inc/.github/profile/README.md

-# AD.
-Technology Inc.
+Software focused on reliability, scalability, and maintainability.

-* 🚀 SaaS Platform Development
+- 🚀 SaaS Platform Development
+- ⚙️ API and Webhook Integration
-* ⚡ Real-time Systems
+- ⚡ Real-Time & Event-Driven Systems
-* 🔗 API Development & Integrations
-* 🛡️ Reliability Engineering
+- 📊 Monitoring, observability, and performance systems
+- 🛡️ resilient architectures

-We’re continuously improving our systems and expanding our SaaS ecosystem.
+We’re continuously improving our software and expanding our SaaS ecosystem.
 More updates will follow as products mature.

 > Built for stability.
 Designed for scale.
 Engineered for reliability.